-(7) Farm of origin--A farm where the swine were born,
+(8) Farm of origin--A farm where the swine were born

-or on which they have resided for a least 60 consecutive days immediately
+or on which they have resided for at least 90 consecutive days immediately

 prior to movement.

-utilizing official pseudorabies serologic tests which provides a 95%
+procedure utilizing official pseudorabies serologic tests which provides

-probability of detecting infection in a herd in which at least 5.0%
+a 95% probability of detecting infection in a herd in which at least

-of the swine are seropositive for pseudorabies.
-Each segregated group
+5.0% of the swine are seropositive for pseudorabies.
+Each segregated

-of swine on an individual premises must be considered a separate herd
+group of swine on an individual premises must be considered a separate